Plan for Taliban meeting latest bold Trump ga... | Taiwan News

 "Camp David is where America's leaders met to plan our response after al Qaeda, supported by the Taliban, killed 3000 Americans on 9/11," tweeted Rep. Liz Cheney, R-Wyo.
 "No member of the Taliban should set foot there.
 Ever."

+Pompeo said he didn't know if Trump will follow through on his pledge to reduce the number of U.S. troops there from 14,000 to 8,600.

 U.S. envoy Zalmay Khalilzad had recently announced that he had reached an agreement in principle with the Taliban.
-Under the deal, the U.S. would withdraw about 5,000 U.S. troops within 135 days of signing.
+The U.S. would withdraw about 5,000 U.S. troops within 135 days of signing the deal.
 In exchange, the insurgents agreed to reduce violence and prevent Afghanistan from being used as a launch pad for global terror attacks, including from local Islamic State affiliate and al-Qaida.

 Trump's suspension of the negotiations "will harm America more than anyone else," the Taliban said in a statement.
 "It will damage its reputation, unmask its anti-peace policy to the world even more, increase its loss of life and treasure and present its political interactions as erratic."